Why Do I Compare Myself to Others

 This creates a distorted perspective.

-You compare your everyday life to someone else’s best moments.
+You compare your everyday life, struggles, and uncertainties to someone else's carefully selected highlights.

 And without realizing it, you start to feel like you’re falling behind.